scrapinghub/andi/README.rst

 The question is, could we have an automatic way of building instances?
-For example, could we have a ``build`` function that given the ``Car`` class or any other class it would return an instance even if the class itself has some other dependencies?
+For example, could we have a ``build`` function that given the ``Car`` class or any other class would return an instance even if the class itself has some other dependencies?

 .. code-block:: python